Hoshu-Dojo/hoshudojo.com/src/events/2023jodoseminar.md

     Center and Cherry Street Market.
 You are free to make your own arrangements to stay off-campus, but we encourage you to join the group!</p>

-  <p>A meal plan is included in the accommodation packages, and is also available even if you're not staying at Seattle
+  <p>A meal plan is included in the accommodation packages (required by Seattle University), and is also available even if you're not staying at Seattle
     University.</p>

   <ul class="list">